stanislavkrk/MobileNetV2_learning-vegetables/README.md

 - video_recognizer.py - a script for directly recognizing vegetables in a video stream.

-- main - a file for selecting the above functions through a user-friendly interface.
+- main.py - a file for selecting the above functions through a user-friendly interface.

 # Features